awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/jenkins/setup_jenkins.md

 The output of this command will give you the default password for your `admin` user.
 Log into the Jenkins login screen using these credentials.
 Make note of this password, because you will need to use it several times throughout the workshop.

-Now that our Jenkins master is working, move to the next step in the workshop to set up Jenkins agents.
+Now that our Jenkins controller is working, move to the next step in the workshop to set up Jenkins agents.